Dr. Manura Nanayakkara, a practicing doctor in Sri Lanka, shares the research he did before buying his Toyota Aqua.

-Hybrids are the wave of the future.
-Many auto makers now offer hybrid vehicles.
-Most countries offer tax incentives to buy a hybrid vehicle; for example, until recently, the Sri Lankan government offered such a large tax incentive to hybrids that it was not economically viable to buy a good non-hybrid car in Sri Lanka.
+Electric vehicles seem to be the wave of the future, and hybrids are bridging the gap between all-electric and gasoline vehicles.
+Many automakers now offer hybrids, and most countries offer tax incentives for buying them.
+Until recently, the Sri Lankan government offered such a large tax incentive for hybrids that it was not economically viable to buy a good non-hybrid car in Sri Lanka.

 So what hybrid to buy?
 We have several options.
 I am going to talk about the reliability of hybrid vehicles available to Asian countries that import Japanese used vehicles.